-- a.
-No member of the faculty may be awarded an advanced degree by the University in the same department or degree program in which the faculty member is employed. - b.
+a.
+No member of the faculty may be awarded an advanced degree by the University in the same department or degree program in which the faculty member is employed.

+b.
 Faculty members are encouraged to take courses outside their own departments, whether or not toward a degree.
-A master's degree may be sought in such a department by following all of the normal procedures applying to such a pursuit, with the provision that a full-time faculty member may not enroll for more than six (6) hours per semester. - c.
-Similarly, a Ph.D. degree in a clearly separate program in a different unit of the University may be sought, with the following additional provisions; - 1. advance written approval of the faculty member's department chairperson and college dean, with information copies filed with the Office of Graduate Studies and the Office of the Provost/Vice President for Academic Affairs; - 2. except during the Ph.D. residence semesters, maximum enrollment in any semester may not exceed six (6) hours; - 3. during the two (2) semesters of residence requirement the faculty member may: - a. take a leave of absence without pay, or - b. become part time, with an academic workload not to exceed half time; - 4. during the residence semesters the faculty member must complete at least nine (9) credit hours each semester or an equivalent program of study and research.
+A master's degree may be sought in such a department by following all of the normal procedures applying to such a pursuit, with the provision that a full-time faculty member may not enroll for more than six (6) hours per semester.

+c.
+Similarly, a Ph.D. degree in a clearly separate program in a different unit of the University may be sought, with the following additional provisions;

+- 1. advance written approval of the faculty member's department chairperson and college dean, with information copies filed with the Office of Graduate Studies and the Office of the Provost/Vice President for Academic Affairs; - 2. except during the Ph.D. residence semesters, maximum enrollment in any semester may not exceed six (6) hours; - 3. during the two (2) semesters of residence requirement the faculty member may: a. take a leave of absence without pay, or b. become part time, with an academic workload not to avoid helf time; - b. become part time, with an academic workload not to exceed half time; - 4. during the residence semesters the faculty member must complete at least nine (9) credit hours each semester or an equivalent program of study and research.